Letter of Permission

 Once approved, the Letter of Permission indicates that the course that you would like to enrol in has been pre-approved by a University of Toronto official; therefore, any credit you earn from the course will count towards your University of Toronto degree.

-To apply for a Letter of Permission, please visit the Office of the Registrar (GB 157) and fill out the request form.
-The fee for a Letter of Permission is $40.
+To apply for a Letter of Permission, please email the Registrar’s Office (firstname.lastname@example.org).
+The fee for a Letter of Permission is $40 (a payment link will be provided).

 “Transfer credit” is the term used by the Faculty to describe a course that a student has already taken at another university for which the student would like the credit to count towards their University of Toronto degree.